addshore/mediawiki-docker-dev/README.md

 Alter any settings that you want to change, for example the install location of MediaWiki, a directory to a local composer cache, or webserver or php version.

+Under section `# Location of the MediaWiki repo on your machine` set the **full** path to the mediawiki you cloned from gerrit.
+Under section `# PHP Runtime version` set the php version that your mediawiki needs to work with.
+Setting `RUNTIMEVERSION` to `'latest'` doesn't always work.
+You might want to specify the php version exactly, e.g. `RUNTIMEVERSION=7.3`.

 #### 7) Create the environment

 **Create and start the Docker containers:**